forhadk/Catch-Falling-Eggs/README.md

 ## Procedures to run this game on your machine
 In order to this game, you need to follow these steps -
-- Make sure your machine have GLUT installed
+- Make sure your machine have `Codeblocks IDE` and `GLUT` installed.
-- Open a new project
+- Open a new `GLUT` project.
-- Replace `main.cpp` file of your project folder by the `main.cpp` file of this repository
+- Replace `main.cpp` file of your new project folder by the `main.cpp` file of this repository.
-- Now build and run the code
+- Now `build` and `run` the code.
-- Enjoy the game
+- Enjoy the game.

 > :memo: **Note:** This code was written on Windows PC.